davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_CDC_Daily_v004 updates hospitalCapacityCDCDaily() with blend of new and old data
 * Coronavirus_CDC_Daily_v005 created from v004
 * Coronavirus_CDC_Daily_v005 integrates new and old hospital data for capacity plots
+* Coronavirus_CDC_Daily_v005 plots new and old hospital data for disconnects